 Mercury (For Businesses)

 Mercury is made for international businesses.
 It offers full US banking features with checkbooks, no monthly fees or minimum balances, and a simple online application with document upload.
 Approval time is usually 7-10 days.
+You may only need to get a TIN for your business and US bank account.

 Pro Tip: When applying online, make sure your documents are clear and exactly match what’s asked for.
 Most rejections happen because of blurry or wrong documents.